ramteid/omni/docs/docs/getting-started/overview.md

 ## Architecture Overview

-Clio uses a microservices architecture optimized for reliability and performance:
+Omni uses a microservices architecture optimized for reliability and performance:

 ```
 ┌─────────────────┐    ┌──────────────────┐    ┌─────────────────┐